fal-works/p5js-templates/docs/README.md

 However you don't necessarily have to use all of them (see the template list below).

-For the code editor, [VS Code](https://code.visualstudio.com/) is assumed to be used.
+For the code editor, [Visual Studio Code](https://code.visualstudio.com/) (or VS Code in short) is assumed to be used.

 ## List of templates